Hepatitis C And Liver Transplant

 Contents

 Hepatitis C and liver transplant are deeply intertwined when the hepatitis C virus causes significant damage to the liver, ultimately leading to liver failure.
 Dr. Aswin Krishna, an expert in hepatology and liver transplants, has helped countless patients successfully navigate this journey, from managing Hepatitis C to undergoing a life-saving liver transplant.
-In this blog, we will explore the connection between hep C and liver transplant, the criteria for receiving a transplant, the procedure itself, and what to expect during the recovery process.
+In this blog, we will explore the connection between Hep C and liver transplant, the criteria for receiving a transplant, the procedure itself, and what to expect during the recovery process.

 Criteria for Liver Transplant